bahrus/be-unlockable/README.md

 </template>
 ```

-The template can be instanted inside the element(s) that match the css query:
+The template can be instantiated inside the element(s) that match the css query:

 ```html
 <template be-unlockable='{